-Now a School Workforce Development Officer in Stockton-on Tees, Judith was one of the first TAs to gain HLTA status more than 10 years ago.
+Now one of our Senior Assessors at HLTA North as well as a School Workforce Development Officer in Stockton-on Tees, Judith was one of the first TAs to gain HLTA status more than 15 years ago.

 I started working in school as a parent helper and soon became a member of the PTA and Parent Governor.
 My experience in these roles led me to see Learning Support as an area of work that I would enjoy and to which I could contribute.
 I was interested in school and how children developed and I wanted to support my own children by understanding what was happening in school and transferring that knowledge to their lives outside school.
 By 2003, as a Teaching Assistant in Key Stage 2; my role focussed on ICT (the Government at the time had just rolled out funding for IT in schools).
 I was also working with the community – involving parents in family learning in an EAZ (Education Action Zone) area.

 In 2004, I was nominated by the Action Zone in collaboration with my Head teacher for Teaching Awards Teaching Assistant of the Year.
 The process was similar to the model used these days by HLTA North and the HLTA National Partnership to select Regional and National “HLTAs of the Year” so I was initially nominated for the Regional Award and then progressed to the National Final.
 It was very exciting as they sent a TV crew to the school for the day, filming and the panel from the Teaching Awards interviewed children and staff – an interesting process!
 2004 was a really exciting year as I was also awarded an MBE for ‘Services to Education – very proud to receive this!